When sprucing up your house, what better place to start than your medicine cabinet?

-Here is an easy guide to drug disposal in preparation of Clean Out Your Medicine Cabinet Day.
+Here is an easy guide to drug disposal.

 - The one-year rule.
 Discard any prescription medications that are older than one year or expired.
 Medications may lose their efficacy after their expiration dates, and some may even be toxic.
 Remember to remove your personal information, including the Rx number, from the container as well.